 Recommended by Jyoti Baid of Story at Every Corner

-My yellow Fjallraven Kanken is my travel companion everywhere I go.
+The Fjallraven Kanken will become you travel companion wherever you go.
 It’s lightweight, functional, bright, and beautiful.
 More importantly, it’s durable, washable and vegan.

-It was my only companion for my first solo trip last year, from the time we arrived at the airport until we returned home.
-It held everything very comfortably including my huge SLR camera, tripod, laptop, accessories, clothes, toiletries, you name it.
-I couldn’t believe it could fit everything I needed to travel for a whole week in the Colorado Rockies.
-It even carried my jacket, laptop, chargers, headphones, snacks, a book, and some miscellaneous items.
-When we go on road trips as a family, it serves as a mini suitcase that lies flat and opens up.
-We arrange all the snacks and they’re easily accessible when needed.
-We zip it up and there’s no clutter in the car.
+You probably wouldn’t believe it could fit everything you need to travel for a whole week in the Colorado Rockies.
+If you go on road trips as a family, it even serves as a mini suitcase that lies flat and opens up.
+You can arrange all the snacks in the packpack and they’re easily accessible when needed.
+Just zip it up and there’s no clutter in the car.

+This backpack is of amazing quality!
 I’ve had it for over a decade and it’s still in perfect condition.
 It’s washable and dries quickly.
 It’s not fast fashion that deteriorates in a few uses but rather it stays in style through fashion.
-I think it’ll last for decades.
-I can’t imagine a trip without it.
+It’ll most likealy last for decades.

 Lowe Alpine Carry on 45